alpha951/task-manager-api/README.md

 # Task Manager API - Node.js and MongoDB

 This is a Task Manager API built using Node.js and MongoDB.
 It provides CRUD (Create, Read, Update, Delete) operations for managing tasks.
-The API allows you to create, retrieve, update, and delete tasks, as well as perform additional operations such as filtering, sorting, and pagination.
+The API allows you to create, retrieve, update, and delete tasks.

 ## Prerequisites